imtayadeway/imtayadeway.github.io/_drafts/do-the-right-thing.md

 those terms before.

 I wouldn't expect anyone else to have the same reaction.
-I suspect others would find this to be either obvious, banal, or plainly wrong to them, and if this is you, I don't intend to try to convince you otherwise (there might be a certain irony in doing so).
+I suspect others would find this to be either obvious, banal, or plainly wrong, and if this is you, I don't intend to try to convince you otherwise (there might be a certain irony in doing so).
 What I want to do instead is to document what became for me a personal manifesto, and a lens through which I began to look at the world.
 As a lens, you are free to pick it up, take a look through it, and ultimately discard it if you wish.
 But I rather like it a lot.

 What happened that day was really only the start of a long process.
-Eventually I saw that a preoccupation with being right was essentially an expression of power and that asserting rightness (what I will sometimes call "rectifying") was about exerting power over others.
-I also saw that this preoccupation had perhaps more to do with the appearance of being right, and that the cost of maintaining it would be in missing opportunities for learning.
-I also saw that, while the rectification obsession was not a uniquely male problem, there seemed to be a general movement of rightness from that direction, and we would do well to examine that too.
+Eventually I would see that a preoccupation with being right was essentially an expression of power and that asserting rightness (what I will sometimes call "rectifying") was about exerting power over others.
+I would also see that this preoccupation had perhaps more to do with the appearance of being right, and that the cost of maintaining it would be in missing opportunities for learning.
+And I would also see that, while the rectification obsession was not a uniquely male problem, there seemed to be a general movement of rightness from that direction, and we would do well to examine that too.

 I was the principle subject of my examination, and it has become a goal to continue to examine and dismantle the ways in which I assert